russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 }
 ```

-While the output looks the same as the last step, it is now being referenced in a way that we can loop over with a for each task.
+While the output looks the same as the last step, it is now referenced in a way that allows us to loop over it with a for each task.
-### For Each VM
+### For Each VM (Azure Virtual Machine)
 This is the first of two loops we need to run, the second of which is nested in this loop.

 ```json